DataBiosphere/toil/docs/architecture.rst

         in the job store, and atomic updates to this state are used to ensure the workflow can always be resumed upon failure.
 The job-store can also store all user files, allowing them to be shared between jobs.
-The job-store is defined by the abstract class :class:`toil.jobStores.AbstractJobStore`.
+The job-store is defined by the abstract class :class:`toil.jobStores.abstractJobStore.AbstractJobStore`.
 Multiple implementations of this
         class allow Toil to support different back-end file stores, e.g.: S3, network file systems, Azure file store, etc.
     * workers:
         The workers are temporary processes responsible for running jobs, one at a time per worker.
 Each worker process is invoked with a job argument that it is responsible for running.
 The worker monitors this job and reports back success or failure to the leader by editing the job's state in the file-store.
         If the job defines successor jobs the worker may choose to immediately run them (see `Job Chaining`_ below).
     * the batch-system:
         Responsible for scheduling the jobs given to it by the leader, creating a worker command for each job.
-The batch-system is defined by the abstract class class :class:`toil.batchSystems.AbstractBatchSystem`.
+The batch-system is defined by the abstract class :class:`toil.batchSystems.abstractBatchSystem.AbstractBatchSystem`.
 Toil uses multiple existing
         batch systems to schedule jobs, including Apache Mesos, GridEngine and a multi-process single node implementation that allows workflows to be run without any of these frameworks.
         Toil can therefore fairly easily be made to run a workflow using an existing cluster.
     * the node provisioner:
         Creates worker nodes in which the batch system schedules workers.
 This is currently being developed.
-It is defined by the abstract class :class:`toil.provisioners.AbstractProvisioner`.
+It is defined by the abstract class :class:`toil.provisioners.abstractProvisioner.AbstractProvisioner`.
     * the statistics and logging monitor:
         Monitors logging and statistics produced by the workers and reports them.
 Uses the job-store to gather this information.

 Optimizations